neuronsimulator/nrn/neuron/nmodl/nmodl2.rst

     several times in order to compute the current and conductance  to be added into the matrix equation.
 This function is never called if you are not writing any current.
-The SOLVE statement is executed after the new voltages have been computed in order to integrate the states over the time step, :code:`dt`.
+The SOLVE statement is executed after the new voltages have been computed in order to integrate the states over the time step, ``dt``.
     Local static variables get appropriate copies of the proper ion variables for use in the mechanism.
 Ion variables get updated on exit from these functions such that WRITE currents are added to ion currents.